kitconcept/volto-light-theme/docs/how-to-guides/upgrade-guide.md

 ```

 VLT used to have feature flags to enable or disable some theme features.
-These have been removed and moved as site customization settings.
+These have been removed as feature flags, and moved to site customization settings.
 They are provided by the `voltolighttheme.header` behavior in the `kitconcept.voltolighttheme` add-on.

 ### Plone portal actions in headers are no longer supported